This article has links to products and services we love, which we may make commission from.

 Hours of Work

-Work hours can vary from 2.5 to 5 hours per day / five days per week; anything more than that wouldn’t be worth it (unless it is short-term and unique to you) in my experience.
+Work hours can vary from 2.5 to 5 hours per day / five days per week; in my experience, anything more than that wouldn’t be worth it unless it is short-term and unique to you.

-The expected hours should be stated in the advert, reconfirm on arrival!
+The expected hours should be stated in the advert and reconfirmed upon arrival!

 The nature of the business might require flexibility, but remember – you are a volunteer, not a paid staff member!